Hunter Biden slammed by judge for 'duplicitous' bid to delay paternity proceedings; parties eye new settlement

 READ THE LETTER TO THE JUDGE ANNOUNCING SETTLEMENT

-Additionally, the judge said that ongoing media attention in the matter wasn't a good excuse, given that such attention "will continue" given Biden's public profile.
-He is the son of former Vice President Joe Biden, the front-runner for the 2020 Democratic presidential nomination.
+Additionally, the judge said that ongoing media attention in the matter wasn't a good excuse, given that such attention "will continue" because of Biden's public profile.
 Further, in response to the claim that the coronavirus merited a delay, Meyer observed that "no health threat specific to the defendant has been identified" and said that "life and work will and should continue in our communities and our courts."

 In sum, "the nine month continuance requested is excessive," Meyer wrote.